4Soft-de/harness-model/docs/vec-navigation-api.md

 That gives a mechanical answer to *"I am holding an `x`, where can I go from here?"*: the navigation is in the catalog named after `x`'s type or one of its supertypes or mixins, and autocomplete on that catalog enumerates everything reachable.
-Two consequences of the rule are worth stating explicitly:
+Three consequences of the rule are worth stating explicitly:

 - **The source never appears in a method name.** A catalog with a single source type does not need to disambiguate, so `parentDocumentVersion()` stays as it is instead of becoming